oracle-devrel/oci-terraform-genai-llm-on-gpuvms/README.md

 2. `setup.sh` is executed inside [the Terraform script](scripts/setup.sh) (you don't need to run it).

-    ```bash
-    cd scripts/ # go to the dir
-    chmod a+x setup.sh # allow the script to be executed
-    ./setup.sh # run the script
-    ```

 With your own HF access token, to be able to pull the Large Language Model.

-    This script will install all necessary software libraries, modules, and the LLM.
+This script will install all necessary software libraries, modules, and load the LLM.

-    It will load and start and provide an inference endpoint, so we can later call the model through an API if we want to.
+It will start and provide an inference endpoint, so we can later call the model through an API if we want to.

 ## 3. How to use the LLM